What are Web Hosting Services and Which is Right for You?

-WordPress is a shared hosting service that caters to a more specialized clientele.
-The servers themselves are optimized differently and have features that are particularly attractive to WordPress performance, such as faster load time, pre-installation, security features that work specifically with WordPress, and WordPress updates.
+WordPress provides shared hosting plans that cater to a more specialized clientele.
+The servers themselves are optimized differently and have features that are particularly attractive to performance, such as faster load time, a WordPress installer, security features that work specifically with WordPress sites, and WordPress updates.
 This is useful for businesses that have websites created on WordPress.